 One of the challenges to purchasing a home is your credit score.
-Everyone knows in order to obtain the best financing available you need to have good credit or even better great credit.
+Everyone knows to obtain the best financing available you need to have good credit or even better great credit.
 But for everybody else, if you’re quiet is questionable or middle of the road this information is for you…

 When you buy a house your credit score automatically goes up anyway just by doing nothing else with your credit probably to the tune of about 20 to 30 points in most circumstances not all but, most.
-So you have almost half the equation with your credit score already fixed just by buying a house anyway with a payment that you can afford, then sprinkle in 6 months of time for example it’s likely that you might be able to refinance into a conventional loan 6 to 8 months out at the soonest while letting market forces do its thing.
+So, you have almost half the equation with your credit score already fixed just by buying a house anyway with a payment that you can afford, then sprinkle in 6 months for example it’s likely that you might be able to refinance into a conventional loan 6 to 8 months out at the soonest while letting market forces do its thing.
 In most markets throughout the country right now housing prices are stable to rising.
-So if the prospect of buying a house means you can get an affordable payment and put yourself in a position where you can better your mortgage but you can still afford it at the end of the day, buy a house today.
+So, if the prospect of buying a house means you can get an affordable payment and put yourself in a position where you can better your mortgage, but you can still afford it at the end of the day, buy a house today.

 Looking to buy a home?
-Get a no cost quote today!
+Get a no-cost quote today!

 RELATED MORTGAGE ADVICE FROM SCOTT SHELDON

 begin your mortgage journey with sonoma county mortgages

 Let us make your mortgage experience easy.
 Trust our expertise to get you your best mortgage rate.
 Click below to start turning your home dreams into reality today!